A Learning-Based Control Barrier Function for Car-Like Robots: Toward Less Conservative Collision Avoidance

 \subsection{Kinematic Bicycle Model}

-We use the kinematic bicycle model to model car-like robots, which captures their essential dynamics required for motion planning and control \cite{rajamani2011vehicle}.
-It effectively captures their nonholonomic constraints and has been demonstrated to be adequate in scenarios involving moderate acceleration \cite{polack2017kinematic, ghosn2024hybrid}.
-The model approximates the robots as a single-track model with two wheels, as depicted in \cref{fig:bicycle-model}.
+We employ the kinematic bicycle model to model the dynamics of car-like robots in our case study, as it captures the essential dynamics required for motion planning and control \cite{rajamani2011vehicle, polack2017kinematic}.
+This model approximates the robot as a single-track model with two wheels, as depicted in \cref{fig:bicycle-model}.